17alpha-Hydroxycorticosterone

 Topical corticosteroids can be absorbed from normal intact skin.
 Inflammation and/or other disease processes in the skin increase percutaneous absorption.

-17alpha-Hydroxycorticosterone Toxicity
+17alpha-Hydroxycorticosterone side effects and Toxicity

 Side effects include inhibition of bone formation, suppression of calcium absorption and delayed wound healing